-A staggering 7.4 million people in the UK are living with some kind of heart and circulatory disease and 27% of all deaths in this country are caused by such diseases.
+A staggering 7.6 million people in the UK are living with some kind of heart and circulatory disease and 27% of all deaths in this country are caused by such diseases.
 There are 167,000 deaths from heart and circulatory disease every year in the UK, around 44,000 of which are premature (i.e. people under the age of 75).
 Keep reading to learn how to check your pulse, the risk factors for heart disease, and how to keep your heart healthy.

 The term “heart and circulatory disease” refers to all diseases of the heart and circulation, including coronary heart disease, heart failure, atrial fibrillation, vascular dementia and stroke.
 To put the figure into context, there are twice as many people living with heart and circulatory diseases in this country than the combined total for cancer and Alzheimer’s disease.
 What’s more, as the population ages and more people survive heart and circulatory events, the 7.4 million figure is predicted to rise.